 - Prep: Get your 6 or 8 qt Instant Pot set up by adding water to the bottom and placing the trivet on top.
 You’ll come back to this in a bit.

-- Combine: Get a little dry rub going by combining the onion and garlic powders, smoked paprika, salt, black pepper, and cayenne, in a bowl.
+- Combine: Combine bbq pulled pork rub by combining onion and garlic powders, smoked paprika, salt, black pepper, and cayenne, in a bowl.
 Whisk together well.
 If you guessed you’re going to coat your pork with this amazing combination, you’d be right!

-- Rub: Once you’ve got your pork roast on a plate or other flat surface you don’t mind getting a little messy, sprinkle the spice mix all over it and rub it all around.
+- Rub: Place your should pork or pork butt roast on a plate or other flat surface you don’t mind getting a little messy, sprinkle the spice mix all over it and rub it all around.
 Scoop up whatever falls to the sides and continue coating everything.
-You want all of this delicious flavour permeating the meat.
-Transfer to the Instant Pot and place on the trivet.
+You want all of this delicious flavour permeating the meat for best pulled pork meat flavor.
+Transfer to Instant Pot and place on the trivet.

 - Cook: Close the lid and set the valve to Sealing.
-Cook on High Pressure – Manual for 1 hour.
-During this time, gather what you need for the coleslaw and make that so that once your pork is ready your slaw will be ready too.
+Cook your pressure cooker pulled pork on High Pressure – Manual for 1 hour.

-- Release pressure: Once the Instant Pot cook time is done, let pressure come down on its own – Natural Release.
-Remove the roast and place it on a cutting board.
+- Release pressure: Once the Instant Pot cook time is done, let pressure cooker pulled pork come down on its own – Natural Release.
+Remove pork roast and place it on a cutting board.
 Remove twine and shred the meat with two forks.
 It should fall apart very easily, but if there are tough areas, just chop it up with a knife.
 At this point your mouth is watering and the smell is amazing, but just wait, you’re not quite finished yet!

-- Make the sauce: Reserve a cup of the broth from the pot and discard the rest.
-Press saute on the Instant Pot and add reserved broth back in as well as tomato paste, maple syrup, and liquid smoke.
-Whisk everything while it comes to a boil and let it simmer for 3 minutes before adding the shredded pork back in.
+- Make BBQ sauce: Reserve a cup of the broth from the pot and discard the rest.
+Press Saute on the Instant Pot and add reserved broth back in as well as tomato paste, maple syrup, and liquid smoke.
+Whisk everything while it comes to a boil and let it simmer for 3 minutes before adding the shredded pulled pork meat back in.

-- Assemble & Serve: Combine the pork and sauce and give it a good stir.
-Allow the flavours to come together and then adjust any seasonings to taste if needed.
-Serve on a bun, topped with coleslaw, and enjoy!
+- Assemble pulled pork sandwich: Combine the pork and sauce and give it a good stir.
+Allow the bbq pulled pork flavours to come together and then adjust any seasonings to taste if needed.
+Add meat to your bun, top with creamy coleslaw, and enjoy!